 Make a greater impact and increase outreach to underrepresented students by scaling efforts and building partnerships that help the students who need it the most.
 Get2College, a program of the Woodward Hines Education Foundation, is a non-profit organization that helps first-generation, low-income students in Mississippi prepare, plan, and pay for college.
 Without hiring more people or spending more money, discover ways to assess scaling opportunities in your recruitment strategies, to develop partnerships, and to determine how to increase college access and success to underserved students.

 Let’s Get Together and Feel Alright: High School and College Partnerships to Promote Access

 High school counselors and college admission representatives have the same goal: supporting students in the college process and increasing college access and inclusion.
 However, most of the time we approach this goal separately.
 Finding ways to work together will better serve students and families.
 Hear survey results on how high school counselors and college admission representatives spend their work day and how they see these collaborations impacting their work.
-Explore a model for approaching partnerships between high school counselors and college admission representatives, along with several successful examples.
-Share experiences and ideas and brainstorm how you can turn them into practice.
+Explore a model for approaching partnerships between high school counselors and college admission representatives.
+Share experiences and ideas, and brainstorm how you can turn them into practice.

 Beth Gilfillan, The Pennsylvania State University